course-details-portlet

 Learning methods and activities

-The course involves a fieldwork of approximately 3 months in a marginalized urban neighbourhood in a low- or middle-income country, where students conduct intensive field research and cooperate with formal and informal institutions as well as local partners.
+The course involves a fieldwork of approximately 3 months in a marginalized urban neighbourhood in a low- or middle-income country or a similar context in Europe, where students conduct intensive field research and cooperate with formal and informal institutions as well as local partners.

 The course leader will inform the students if the fieldwork in low/ middle income country is obligatory or optional at the start of the semester.
 Obligatory fieldwork will be free of cost for all students.
 Students who participate in optional fieldwork must expect to pay a small share of the expenses.
 For students who do not participate in optional fieldwork, an alternative will be offered in Trondheim.